Cancellier27/Cancellier27/README.md

 I am a Civil Engineer and my professional career can be summarized in civil engineering related jobs.
 However, I have decided to challenge myself and learn something new, like coding. :computer:

 I have always enjoyed computers, games and technology, so I thought "Why not try coding? ", and so, I did.
-I have been teaching myself coding for web development for a while and now, with CoGrammar bootcamp, I am aiming to improve my skills to a competitive level and achieve my first job in the tech industry.
+I have been teaching myself coding for web development for a while and now.
+I am aiming to improve my skills to a competitive level and achieve my first job in the tech industry.

 I am motivated to learn new technologies, always in constant professional development, quickly learning problem-solving, with great interest in web-dev.